cckmwong-data/london_housing/README.md

 This is a report designed for London Real Insights Ltd., a hypothetical real estate agency based in London.

 It provides management with a comprehensive view of property listings across various districts in the city.
 Users can filter listings based on specific criteria, including property price, house features, and schools in the neighborhood.
-Additionally, the report highlights key factors which influence home valuations in London.

 ---

 ## Features

 - **Dashboard**: View total listings, median asking prices, average property sizes, and school ratings.
-- **District Heatmaps**: Visualize asking and sold prices across London districts.
+- **District Heatmaps**: Visualize asking and sold prices (via drillthrough) across London districts.
-- **AI-powered Visual**: Show which property features most influence asking price using AI-powered key influencer visuals.
 - **School Analytics**: Map property listings by proximity to schools, Ofsted ratings, school size, and class size.
 - **Listings Explorer**: Browse listings by district, location, and feature word clouds.
 - **Market Trends**: Track historical price trends, growth rates, and compare district prices to national medians.